-When injury to the liver is acute or liver damage is limited, the liver can usually repair itself.
-It is usually not short-term damage that causes cirrhosis, but repeated injury or damage occurring over many years that can lead to the development of cirrhosis.
+When injury to the liver is acute or damage is limited, the liver can usually repair itself.
+However, repeated injury or damage occurring over many years can lead to the development of cirrhosis.
 Causes are wide-ranging but generally fall into one of several categories:

 - Alcoholic—excessive alcohol use over time can lead to alcoholic liver disease and cirrhosis.

-- Associated with hepatitis, such as viral hepatitis, autoimmune hepatitis and non-alcoholic liver disease (NAFLD)
+- Associated with hepatitis, such as viral hepatitis, autoimmune hepatitis and non-alcoholic fatty liver disease (NAFLD)

 - Biliary—obstruction and/or damage to bile ducts

-- Cardiac—congestive heart failure over time can cause liver damage and cirrhosis
+- Cardiac—congestive heart failure can eventually cause liver damage and cirrhosis

-- Metabolic or inherited—these include diseases such as cystic fibrosis, hemochromatosis, Wilson disease, Fanconi syndrome
+- Metabolic or inherited—these include diseases such as cystic fibrosis, hemochromatosis, and Wilson disease

 - Unknown—in about 10% of cases of cirrhosis, the cause is not known.